napari/cookiecutter-napari-plugin/PROMPTS.md

 Choosing `"y"` for this prompt will create an example function hook implementation inside your plugin's module in the file `_function.py`.
-You can then edit the code in this file to achieve the dock widget functionality you want.
-For more information on dock widgets see the [hook specification reference](https://napari.org/plugins/stable/hook_specifications.html#hook-specifications-reference).
+You can then edit the code in this file to achieve the functionality you want.
+For more information on function implementations see the [hook specification reference](https://napari.org/plugins/stable/hook_specifications.html#hook-specifications-reference).

 ## use_git_tags_for_versioning

 The default for this prompt is `"n"`.
 If you choose `"n"` for this prompt, you will have to manually manage your version numbers when you create new releases of your plugin package.
 You can do this in `setup.cfg` under the `version` field.
-By default, choosing `"n"` at this prompt will add `version = 0.0.1` to your `setup.cfg`.
+Choosing `"n"` at this prompt will add `version = 0.0.1` to your `setup.cfg`.

 If you choose `"y"` for this prompt, versions will be automatically